Beware The Self-Centered

 Shades of Gray

-Or hands to lift my arms of stone.
+A friend who'll lift my arms of stone.

 My eyes are drawn to shades of gray,